What I learned from 11 trips in 12 weeks

 Conferences and meetings that have not been in person for two years are coming back.
 Below are a few tips from 11 trips in 12 weeks, ten Covid tests, and five of these trips were out of the country.

 At Da Conch Shack in Turks with the boys from Grace Bay Adventures

-As the bartender, server, uber drivers, and tour operators.
+Ask the bartender, server, uber driver, and tour operator.
 If you want to get a taste of the local culture, ask them!
 We have had some of our best meals and experiences by asking the locals.

 Pack healthier snacks

 Bad decisions are made at a conference at the end of the day before evening events and after drinks late at night.
 Avoid raiding that mini bar AND you will have something to munch on while in flight.
 Examples of snacks I carry are macadamia nuts, protein bars, and peanut butter crackers.